Louise found out her baby had a serious congenital heart defect called hypoplastic left heart syndrome at her 20 week scan.

 Jessica arrived a week before Louise was to be induced and had her first open heart surgery, the first part of the hybrid procedure, at eight hours old.
 She had the second hybrid procedure a week later and left hospital after four weeks.
 At fourteen weeks old her Norwood procedure was carried out, and her Glenn procedure at seven months.

 Louise says: “Although our 20 week scan with Jessica was quite a traumatic experience, we are immensely grateful that Jessica’s heart condition was picked up at that scan.
 My original plan had been to have Jessica at home.
-Without that scan, the fetal surgery and being able to plan Jessica’s birth at a cardiac centre, it is quite likely that our little girl would not be here today.
-We are so thankful to all the wonderful medical team that have provided care since the moment of diagnosis and continue to provide such wonderful care to Jessica today.
-Her future is, and will always be, uncertain but we thank God every day for her, live in the moment and enjoy all those precious times together.”
+Without that scan, the fetal surgery and being able to plan Jessica’s birth at a cardiac centre, we would not have had six and a half years with our beautiful girl.
+We are so thankful to all the wonderful medical team that provided such amazing care to Jessica throughout her life.
+Jessica was such a happy, smiley little girl who brought sunshine to all who knew her.
+We are so thankful for the time that we were able to have with her, although we will always wish we could have had more.”